 The major and overarching task of the Search Committee is to compile data and write a Parish profile.
 This profile is used to introduce prospective candidates to the parish and the local community, and will include our mission statement, a brief history of the parish, a description of the Diocese of Easton, a description of Chestertown and Kent County, parish programs, finances and stewardship information, facilities, staffing, key statistics, our goals as well as desired characteristics of our next rector.

 Some of this information is easily gathered from records that are kept in the office.
 But the deeper, broader questions are harder to ascertain, and needs every voice of Emmanuel to weigh in.
 To that end, we have engaged the services of a national consulting company, Holy Cow!
 Consulting that has designed a tool to survey our parish community and to help us to understand our goals and vision for the future and what our needs for our next rector might be.
-The CAT or Congregational Assessment Tool will be interpreted for us by mid-February so that we can incorporate that information into our Profile.
-Additionally, we will conduct Holy Conversations that will be small group gatherings (via Zoom or in small meetings) to be able to talk to each other about our hopes and dreams for the future of Emmanuel.
+The CAT or Congregational Assessment Tool was interpreted for us in mid-February and that data was used to help prepare our Profile.
+Additionally, we conducted Holy Conversations, small group gatherings (via Zoom or in small meetings), to be able to talk to each other about our hopes and dreams for the future of Emmanuel.
 The final product will be a narrative document that allows prospective rectors to see who we are, where we came from, where we hope to go, and what we seek in our next leader.
+The Search Committee prepared a summary of the results of the CAT .

 The Parish Profile, along with a Position Description which will include information about the characteristics of our future rector from the CAT survey and from our meetings, will be presented to the Vestry for their approval, then sent to Patrick Collins and the Bishop for their approval and then published on the Office of Transition Ministry website of the Episcopal Church.